It is the fastest three hours in media, and we are smack dam almost in the middle of it.

 I have a couple examples just to illustrate it.

-Against an audio sound bites Goodell's press conference today, state of the NFL press conference.
+Goodell's press conference today, state of the NFL press conference.

 One of the players, active player, Vernon Davis, number 85.

-Asked the commissioner Of the NFL why the league cannot provide them health care for life.
+I think he's a tight end receiver for the Fortiners, asked the commissioner of the NFL why the league cannot provide them health care for life.

 And the commissioner was asked about the Washington Redskins.

-He was asked if he would refer to an American Indian as a redskin to his face.
+He was asked if he would refer to an American Indian as a Redskin to his face.

-So we've got that coming up.
+So we've got that coming up, plus your phone calls.

 So do not go anywhere.